 The network is involved in many aspects of providing and developing structured education for patients.
 We developed the submission of an STP bid to improve referral, uptake and completion of SE to increase the total number of completed SE by 5% across the CCGs involved.
 Helped monitoring uptake rates through more accurate and reliable recording of SE GP systems.

 We have been looking at alternative solutions which will provide greater scope for patients to receive and engage with diabetes by supporting development and implementing digital solutions to patients and the public.
 We’ve looked at what patient education is provided upon Diabetes diagnosis and provide recommendations to improve the service given to patients.
-A toolkit for clinicians and patients to use has been worked on to provide a variety of SE across a wide curriculum for type 1 and 2 diabetes.

 NICE treatment targets